tarikalim/NER/README.md

 ## Important Note

 - The model is trained on **GPU**, you must specify the pytorch version according to your system, requirements.txt file doesn't include pytorch file!
-When you run the script, it will ask you the cuda version
+When you run the script, it will ask you the cuda version.
+  You can also use cpu to train model, script will give you to select cpu option at the begining.

 ---